SOS598-RDM/airbnb-san-diego/README.md

 ```

 The code above will overwrite our existing listings data frame with a
-revised data frame of the same name but where records with a price \>
+revised data frame of the same name but where records with a price &gt;
 4000 excluded.
 You can adjust the threshold at which data are removed
 based on the value of price by editing the value passed to filter.
 Note,
-though, that we overwrite listings each time we run this code so you may
+though, that we overwrite listings each time we run this code so you
-need to redownload the data.
+will need to (re)download the data (by knitting the document or
+rerunning that particular chunk) every time that you alter the data by
+filtering.

+*Note that this should be the only point in the exercise where you will
+need to manipulate R code*.

 Filter the data then rerun the histogram(s) on the filtered data set.